 Our firm website automatically logs IP address information transmitted by your server, which may identify you or your Internet service provider’s Internet domain, but which normally would not include individually identifiable information such as your email address.
 You may browse our firm website without disclosing any additional information to us, although certain services and features may be unavailable unless you provide us additional information.

 You may voluntarily choose to submit forms on our firm website or send us email to request newsletters, updates, information on our services, or to provide us with feedback.
 You should NOT send us any confidential information describing your legal problems or requesting advice on legal matters.
 See our disclaimer for more information.

-Schochor, Federico and Staton, P.A. does not disclose identifying information to third parties, except under the following limited circumstances:
+Schochor, Staton, Goldberg and Cardea, P.A. does not disclose identifying information to third parties, except under the following limited circumstances:

 - Your information may be incidentally accessible to third parties providing system administration, maintenance, or other services for our firm website, networks, servers, communications, or databases.
 However, we do not permit such third parties to use that information for other purposes.

 - We may provide your information to governmental agencies or other third parties as required by laws and regulations, including, for example, responding to subpoenas or other legal process.

 We may keep contact information about information requesters as long as we deem it appropriate to fulfill the requests, maintain records of delivered information, or conduct marketing activities.